- Feeling overwhelmed or exhausted these days with multiple conflicting responsibilities of work while holding space for your family?

 I highly recommend that you build and stay connected with a support system, a group of loved ones who are caring and compassionate toward you, especially those who are understanding of the challenges of straddling between Western and Eastern cultural norms, those who will remind you to take care yourself.

 If you continue to have difficulties staying centered, finding yourself in tears easily or irritable too often, starting to have more difficulties with those around you, then please seek professional help with a licensed mental health professional.
 You deserve to be well, to have down time, to focus on your own health!
-You deserve time to explore your own interests, what rejuvenates you, to reconnect with that powerful, centered being in you.
+You deserve time to explore your own interests, what rejuvenates you, to reconnect with that powerful, centered being in you, so that you can actually feel more present and be more at ease when you’re with others.

 Please also feel free to call me at 408-828-8375 or send me an email to inquire further.